St. John Bosco Parish

 Across the Archdiocese, some parishes have reported email scams which appear to come from the Pastor asking for money.
 At quick glance the email resembles a valid email address but in fact it is not.
 These email phishing scams falsely identify themselves as the pastor of the parish and may even reference his actual name.
 Under no circumstances do parishes or pastors ask for donations in this way and reference buying gift cards, wire transfers, or Bitcoin.

 Parishioners in Branford have reported getting emails and even text messages from people appearing to be Fr.
-Keefe or Fr.
-Glen, asking for donations of gift cards.
+Keefe, asking for donations of gift cards.
 THIS IS A SCAM.
 If you have responded to any of these messages, consider changing your email passwords to ensure your own account safety.
 CLICK HERE to download a document "How to Tell if an Email is a Scam" to help you understand how to determine if an email is legitimate in any situation.

 Promise to Protect